HosamUsf/Leet-Code-Solutions-/README.md

 # LeetCode Solutions

 ## Description
 This repository contains solutions to various LeetCode problems implemented in Java.
-Each problem solution is accompanied by a detailed explanation of the approach and algorithm used.
+A detailed explanation of the approach and algorithm used accompanies each problem solution.

 ## Table of Contents
 1. [Introduction](#introduction)